sjin9805/sjin9805.github.io/_pages/about.md

 I am a M.S./Ph.D integrated student in [Computer Science Engineering department](https://cse.postech.ac.kr/) at [POSTECH](https://postech.ac.kr/eng/), working as a member of the [Data Intelligence Lab](http://di.postech.ac.kr), advised by Prof. [Hwanjo Yu](http://di.postech.ac.kr/hwanjoyu).

-My Primary Research interests encompass Information Retrieval especially Multimodal Retrieval and Robotic AI/Embodied AI.
-But I am also interested in Natural Language Processing and Recommender System.
+My research interests encompass but not limited to Information Retrieval especially Multimodal Retrieval, Multimodal Model and Robotic AI/Embodied AI.
+I am also interested in Natural Language Processing and Recommender System.
+I am currently working on representation learning for Multimodal data and Action Sequence Generation of Unimanual and Bimanual Robot Manipulation via Multimodal Model.

+I am open to cooperation, collaboration and discussion, so if you are interested in my research projects, please feel free to contact me.